mviereck/x11docker/README.md

 ### Security and feature check
 To check container isolation and some feature options use image `x11docker/check` and try out with several options.
  - An insecure setup is `x11docker --hostdisplay --gpu x11docker/check`.
 It fairly well demonstrates common X security leaks.
- - Add options like `--pulseaudio --alsa --webcam --clipboard` to check their functionality.
+ - Add options like `--pulseaudio --alsa --webcam --clipboard --printer` to check their functionality.

 ## Installation
 Note that x11docker is just a **bash script** without library dependencies.
-Basically it is a wrapper for X servers and Docker.
-To allow advanced usage of x11docker abilities look at chapter [Dependencies](#dependencies).
+Basically it is just a wrapper for X servers and Docker.
+To allow advanced usage of x11docker abilities have a look at chapter [Dependencies](#dependencies).
 ### Installation options
-As root you can install, update and remove x11docker to system directories to be available system-wide:
+As root you can install, update and remove x11docker in system directories to be available system-wide:
  - `x11docker --install` : install x11docker and x11docker-gui from current directory.
 (Useful to install from an extracted `zip` file or a cloned `git` repository.)
  - `x11docker --update` : download and install latest [release](https://github.com/mviereck/x11docker/releases) from github.
  - `x11docker --update-master` : download and install latest master version from github.
  - `x11docker --remove` : remove all files installed by x11docker.
+   - Note: This does not remove `~/.local/share/x11docker` where it stores persistent files of option `--home`.

 Copies `x11docker` and `x11docker-gui` to `/usr/bin`.
 Creates an icon in `/usr/share/icons`.
 Creates `x11docker.desktop` in `/usr/share/applications`.
 Copies `README.md`, `CHANGELOG.md` and `LICENSE.txt` to `/usr/share/doc/x11docker`.